 2. Run the JBL Connect App

-Tap the JBL Connect app icon, as shown in the last picture.
+Tap the JBL Connect app icon.

 3. Get to the Settings Screen